bertmiller/pm/README.md

 ----
 ## Flashbots Alpha

 On Jan 6th 2021, we entered the Flashbots Alpha phase by establishing a proof-of-concept communication channel between traders (searchers) and miners.
-This proof-of-concept is made of two components: MEV-Geth, a slightly modified fork of the Ethereum Geth client, and MEV-Relay, a transaction bundle relayer.
+This proof-of-concept is made of two components: [MEV-Geth](https://github.com/flashbots/mev-geth), a slightly modified fork of the Ethereum Geth client, and [MEV-Relay](https://github.com/flashbots/mev-relay-js), a transaction bundle relayer.

 **How it works:**
 * Searchers send Flashbots "bundles" to MEV-Relay.
 A bundle contains:
-  * one or several transactions that can be the searcher's and/or other users' pending transactions from the mempool
+  * One or several transactions that can be the searcher's and/or other users' pending transactions from the mempool
-  * a sealed tip that is paid by the searcher to the miner via a smart contract call to `block.coinbase.transfer()`
+  * A sealed tip that is paid by the searcher to the miner via a smart contract call to `block.coinbase.transfer()`
 * Moreover, bundles have these properties:
   * There can only be a single bundle per block (we are working on bundle merging to enable multiple)
+  * Searchers can specify transaction order preferences using bundles
   * Flashbots bundles will always be at the top slot of the block
 * MEV-Relay receives bundles and sends them to all whitelisted MEV-Geth miners
 * Miners receive Flashbots bundles from MEV-Relay and process them in MEV-Geth